Jain339/Predicting_Federal_Popular_Vote_Share/README.md

 Provides authoritative counts for combinations of age group, education level, and province.
 These data form the demographic cells required for post-stratification.

 Both datasets were cleaned, merged, and aligned by common demographic categories.
+The CES 2021 and Canadian Census 2021 datasets are not included in this repository due to size limitations and licensing/restrictions.
+To reproduce the analysis, place the files ces2021.csv and canada_census2021.csv in the data/ directory after downloading them from the official course page.

 ---